-Please ensure you have followed any 'Pre-Fill Guides' in your spa pool manual before starting these steps.
+Please ensure you have followed any 'Pre-Fill Guides' in your swim spa manual before starting these steps.

-1. Grab your Startup Kit, check power to the spa pool is off and remove the cover.
+1. Grab your Starter Kit, check power to the swim spa is off and remove the cover.
+Apply these same steps for dual-zone models.

-2. Place your hose in the filter box (remove any pre-installed filters) and fill the spa pool up to the recommended fill line (see manual).
+2. Place your hose in the filter box (remove any pre-installed filters) and fill the swim spa up to the recommended fill line (see manual).

-3. Once full, turn on power to the spa pool.
+3. Once full, turn on power to the swim spa.
 A 'priming cycle' will automatically run.
-This tests the components, while also preparing itself to heat up (allow 5 minutes).
+This tests the components, while also preparing itself to begin heat up (allow 5 minutes).